 Loblaw's efforts to reduce its environmental footprint is another area of progress over the past three years.
-In 2020, Loblaw set an ambitious target to convert all control brand and in-store plastic packaging to recyclable or reusable materials by 2025, with Loblaw now being more than halfway towards achieving that goal.
+In 2020, Loblaw set an ambitious target to convert all control brand and in-store plastic packaging to recyclable or reusable materials1 by 2025, with Loblaw being above 90% compliance with the in-scope Consumer Goods Forum's Golden Design Rules as at the end of 2024.